Eneos Holdings

-ENEOS Holdings, Inc. (ENEOSホールディングス株式会社) is a Japanese global petroleum and metals conglomerate headquartered in Tokyo, Japan.
+ENEOS Holdings, Inc. (ホールディングス株式会社) is a Japanese global petroleum and metals conglomerate headquartered in Tokyo, Japan.
 In 2012 the multinational corporation consisted of 24,691 employees worldwide and, as of March 2013, JX Holdings was the forty-third largest company in the world by revenue.
 It is one of the core companies of the Mitsubishi Group through its predecessor (the original Nippon Oil Company)'s merger with Mitsubishi Oil.

 Establishment

-ENEOS Holdings was established on April 1, 2010 as JXTG Holdings through the joint share transfer by Nippon Oil Corporation and Nippon Mining Holdings, Inc. On July 1, 2010, all the businesses of both Group Companies were integrated and reorganized under JX Holdings, resulting in the incorporation of three core business companies:
+ENEOS Holdings was established on April 1, 2010, as JXTG Holdings through the joint share transfer by Nippon Oil Corporation and Nippon Mining Holdings, Inc. On July 1, 2010, all the businesses of both Group Companies were integrated and reorganized under JX Holdings, resulting in the incorporation of three core business companies: